holdenmatt/us-budget-csv/README.md

 # US Historical Federal Budget Data CSV extractor

-A simple Python script to extract historical US federal budget data from Congressional Budget Office (CBO) Excel files into CSV format.
+A Python script that extracts historical US federal budget data from Congressional Budget Office (CBO) Excel workbooks into CSV format.

+**Important**: We deliberately avoid any calculations or transformations here.
+All values are extracted directly from CBO's published data.

+You can audit the extraction script [here](https://github.com/holdenmatt/us-budget-csv/blob/main/scripts/extract_budget_data.py).

+The only changes made during extraction are:
+- Converting surplus numbers to deficit (multiplying by -1) for more intuitive interpretation
+- Very minor column renames and reordering for readability

+## Output

+The script extracts CBO data into two CSV files:
+- `budget_gdp.csv`: Budget values as a percentage of gross domestic product (GDP)
+- `budget_nominal.csv`: Raw nominal budget values in billions of dollars (not adjusted for inflation)

+GDP percentages are generally more meaningful for analysis since they show spending, revenue, and deficits relative to the size of the economy (which is what matters).

 ## Requirements